AliceLR/megazeux/contrib/rad/README.md

   byte that appears in the tracker but is not present in the documentation.
   The vanilla validator only skips 6 bytes.
 * A bugfix for MIDI instrument processing in the player.
-The vanilla player will ignore processing an entire row when it encounters a line that would play a MIDI instrument, causing it to ignore effects and riffs.
+The vanilla player will ignore processing an entire note when it encounters a line that would play a MIDI instrument, causing it to ignore effects and riffs.
 * Some -pedantic warning fixes.